Sultanate of Sarawak: Sarawak–Matan union

-The Sultan later married Princess Puteri Surya Kesuma, sister of the reigning monarch.
-He also briefly settled in Sukadana and requested permission to carry out missionary activities on the local populace.
-His request was granted and he was given land around the Sambas River to perform his duties.
-By 1600, he departed Sukadana to Sambas together with an entourage of 40 vessels consisting of armed men.

-The royal entourage arrived and built a settlement around Kuala Bangun, near the Sambas river.
-It was during this time in Sambas that the Puteri gave birth to a son, Radin Sulaiman.
-She later gave birth to: Pengiran Badaruddin (would later become Pengiran Bendahara Seri Maharaja) and Pengiran Abdul Wahab (Pengiran Temenggong Jaya Kesuma).

 Reunion with the Bruneian empire

 After staying a few years in Matan, the Sultan decided to return to Sarawak.
-In 1641, he and his party settled in Batu Buaya, Santubong while en route to Sarawak.
-It was during his time in Batu Buaya that he was assassinated by one of his escorts.
+In 1641, he and his party arrived in Batu Buaya, Santubong, while en route to Sarawak.
+It was during his time in Batu Buaya that he was assassinated by one of his escorts named Sakei.
+Sakei was described as "mad" and had stabbed Sultan Tengah with a spear into the chest.
+In retaliation, Sultan Tengah took the keris from a small boy and beheaded both Sakei and the boy.
+Datu Patinggi and Datu Temenggong then brought Sultan Tengah to the palace, where Sultan Tengah died upon arrival.

 When the news of the death of the Sultan arrived in Sarawak, Datu Patinggi, Datu Shahbandar, Datu Amar and Datu Temenggong departed to Santubong to complete the funeral rites of the Sultan based on Bruneian royal customs.
 The queen consort, Ratu Surya Kesuma returned to the Kingdom of Sukananda after his death.

 According to official history, no new sultan was appointed after the death of Sultan Tengah.
 Instead, Sarawak was governed under the Sultan of Brunei, with the help of four semi-autonomous Datus.
-It was 300 years later in 1826, when Sultan Omar Ali of Brunei decided to establish a direct rule on Sarawak (Kuching region) by sending his nephew Pengiran Indera Mahkota there.
+Very little information exists on the rule of Sarawak during the 200 years from 1641 to 1826.
+In 1826, Sultan Omar Ali of Brunei decided to establish direct rule on Sarawak (Kuching region) by sending his nephew Pengiran Indera Mahkota there after the discovery of antimony ore in the area.